flashbake/sandbox/README.md

 Then back into k9s, run the flashbake operation again:

 ```
-tezos-client --endpoint http://flashbake-relay:10732 transfer 555 from regular-baker-0 to test
+octez-client --endpoint http://flashbake-relay:10732 transfer 555 from regular-baker-0 to test
 ```

 Grab the operation hash from the output: